michalk-k/shelly-scripts/README.md

 ✔️ - tested by me

+Note, some components provide composite data, for example a switch, besides its state might provide energy and temperature.

 **Gen 2 devices**
 | Device Name                     | Components                         | Supported |
 | ------------------------------- | ---------------------------------- | ----------------- |